 • Between handling raw and cooked (already prepared) foods.

-Washing and sanitising your hands is required regardless of whether you are using gloves.
+Note: Washing and sanitising your hands is required regardless of whether you are using gloves.
 Gloves should always be disposed of after use and never washed or reused.

 Is hand sanitising something you should do regularly during your work day?

 Hand sanitising is a quick and easy way to keep your hands clean and hygienic.
-The convenience of hand sanitiser makes it a popular hand hygiene solution in busy areas where hygiene is important like hospitals, schools, office, supermarkets, hotels, commercial kitchens and cruise ships.
+The convenience of hand sanitiser makes it a popular hand hygiene solution in busy areas where hygiene is important like hospitals, schools, offices, supermarkets, hotels, commercial kitchens and cruise ships.

 • Reduces the bacteria count on hands.